rayraurray/The-Vault/Regression.md

 Regression is approximating a mapping variable (𝑓) from input variables (𝑋) to a continuous output variable (𝑦).
 A continuous output variable is a real-value, such as an integer of floating point value.
 These are often quantities, such as amounts and sizes.

+A regression problem is when the target output can be represented by a real or continuous value, such as “age” or “weight”.